-Is accountable to the CLA's membership and abides by its decisions and directives more particularly, the membership will have the authority to elect directors, approve the annual budget,

-- approve membership fees, approve financial statements, appoint the Auditor, approve strategic plans and approve changes to Articles and Bylaws. - Maintains the trust and support of the CLA's membership; - Ensures that the CLA operates within all applicable laws, rules and regulations; - Ensures that the overall governance, organizational and staffing structure facilitates the pursuit of the CLA's strategic plan; - Ensures that policies and procedures exist to identify and monitor principal organizational risks; assess risks and determine what risks are acceptable to the CLA; and ensure that appropriate measures are in place to manage such risks.
-While the Board acknowledges that Sectors have authority to make decisions on technical matters including policies, rules and regulations, the Board retains the right of veto over such technical matters if, in the opinion of the Board: (i) they present unacceptable safety risks; (ii) they threaten the image of the game; or (iii) they impose financial costs not accommodated in approved budgets. - Ensures effective reporting of CLA activities to stakeholders, funders and regulators on a timely and regular basis; and - Ensures that the CLA operates in accordance with high ethical standards.
+- Is accountable to LC's membership and abides by its decisions and directives more particularly, the membership will have the authority to elect directors, approve the annual budget, approve membership fees, approve financial statements, appoint the Auditor, approve strategic plans and approve changes to Articles and Bylaws. - Maintains the trust and support of LC's membership; - Ensures that LC operates within all applicable laws, rules and regulations; - Ensures that the overall governance, organizational and staffing structure facilitates the pursuit of LC's strategic plan; - Ensures that policies and procedures exist to identify and monitor principal organizational risks; assess risks and determine what risks are acceptable to LC; and ensure that appropriate measures are in place to manage such risks.
+While the Board acknowledges that Sectors have authority to make decisions on technical matters including policies, rules and regulations, the Board retains the right of veto over such technical matters if, in the opinion of the Board: (i) they present unacceptable safety risks; (ii) they threaten the image of the game; or (iii) they impose financial costs not accommodated in approved budgets. - Ensures effective reporting of CLA activities to stakeholders, funders and regulators on a timely and regular basis; and - Ensures that LC operates in accordance with high ethical standards.

-Selection, Support and Evaluation of Executive Director(ED):
+Selection, Support and Evaluation of Executive Director (ED):